Edit on GitHub

 $ rosrun rqt_reconfigure rqt_reconfigure

-8. Select detect_traffic_light on the left column and adjust parameters properly so that the colors of the traffic light can be well detected.
+8. Select detect_traffic_light in the left column and adjust parameters properly so that the colors of the traffic light can be detected and differentiated.

 Traffic light reconfigure